‘Only to be Consumed’ in Canada

 And because of that language, it might make a consumer question how much other food you need to eat with this product, which is your second question.

 But that second question is based on a false premise, which was caused by the poor wording of the packaging.
+Right.

 So

 before we reached out to Joe, he did not know about this label.
+It did not come directly from Joe.

 So he went and did some digging of his own.

-And now that he knows how confusing the language is, He's taking it to the marketing team and suggesting that they remove the disclaimer.
+And now that he knows how confusing the language is, he's taking it to the marketing team and suggesting that they remove the disclaimer.

 Because a consumer will already know that it's just decoration and the label has caused more confusion than it intended.